PacktPublishing/Full-Stack-Web-Development-with-Remix/README.md

 Follow the instructions in the terminal to create the application.

-Note that the created application is nothing but a copy of the template from Chapter 3.
+Note that the created application is nothing but a copy of the template from _Chapter 3, Deployment Targets, Adapters, and Stacks_.
 Refer to the `README.md` file in the bootstrapped application folder or [here](./03-deployment-targets-adapters-and-stacks/bee-rich/README.md) for more information about how to work with BeeRich.